ziggythehamster/workling/README.markdown

 ## Logging with Workling

-`RAILS_DEFAULT_LOGGER` is available in all workers.
+`Rails.logger` is available in all workers.
 Workers also have a logger method which returns the default logger, so you can log like this:

     logger.info("about to moo.")